What does it mean to be a surfer today?

 But also, surfers are an integral part of society, a local, regional, and national community with its rules and moral values.

-Being a surfer today is different from what it was like back in the early 1900s when Duke Kahanamoku and his friends started spreading the word about a thrilling outdoor activity.
+Being a surfer today is different from what it was like in the early 1900s when Duke Kahanamoku and his friends started spreading the word about this thrilling outdoor activity.

 In less than a century, people have dramatically changed the world we're living in, and the world, in its constant motion, changed its people.